Hawk Hall: Residential Learning Communities

 This residence is organized around theme communities where students live among others who share their interests or who are taking course(s) together.
 Students who live together collaborate closely with fellow students, faculty and staff.
 They have a unique opportunity to become leaders through required participation in activities and projects of their Residential Learning Community (RLC).
 Described below are the eight theme-community options:

 The residents of this community learn about healthy lifestyle options that can benefit mind, body, and soul such as meditation, exercise, and nutrition.
 Programs provide a fun way to experience with wellness concepts and ideas that may not be familiar to you.
-Students selecting to live on this floor commit to leading an alcohol, nicotine, and other substance-free lifestyle.
 Residents of this community will work together as a team to plan and present programs focused on the topic of wellness.

 This residential learning community is a great way to develop leadership skills and ultimately discover your own leadership style.
 Students will participate in the University's freshman leadership development program called Emerging Leaders, and with other members of your residential learning community will get involved in improving the University through projects developed and implemented by all of you.